truenas/documentation/content/SCALE/SCALETutorials/Virtualization/CreatingManagingVMsSCALE.md

 The **Upload an installer image file** checkbox is not selected by default.
 If you select this option, additional fields display:
 ![CreateVMWInstallMediaUploadSCALE](/images/SCALE/22.12/CreateVMWInstallMediaUploadSCALE.png "VM Upload Installation Media")

 This gives you the option of browsing to select a file.
-The file is uploaded to the **ISO save location** that you specify.
+The file uploads to the **ISO save location** that you specify.

 Click **Upload** to begin the upload process.
-After the upload is finished, click **Next**.
+After the upload finishes, click **Next**.
 {{< /expand >}}

 ### Specifying a GPU